avoidthehack/Private-Browsers-Table/README.md

 If you're not familiar with the perils of using browsers like Microsoft and Google Chrome, then please get familiar with how these browsers are terrible for privacy @ the [avoidthehack Privacy Browsers page](https://avoidthehack.com/tools/privacy-browsers)

 ### Where is TOR?
 Since TOR is configured to run on the onion network, that it makes it a completely different animal from the browsers shown here.
-This isn't necessarily an overly "good" or "bad" thing - just that TOR is different enough to not be included here.
+This isn't necessarily an overly "good" or "bad" thing - just that TOR is _different enough_ to not be included here.

-TOR has many unique characteristics about it, especially the technology behind the `.onion` network and its relay hops.
+TOR has many unique characteristics about and surrounding it, especially the technology behind the `.onion` network and its relay hops.
+TOR can be used to browse the clearnet, deepweb, and the "darknet."

 TOR is generally recommended as the de facto standard for users looking to be **anonymous** while browsing.